-Indicators: Regula r Procedure: Appeal
+Indicators: Regular Procedure: Appeal

-1. Does the law provide for an appeal against the first instance decision in n the regular procedure? ?
+1. Does the law provide for an appeal against the n the regular procedure?

-□ No
+1 11 3 □No

 If yes, is it Administrative

 If yes, is it suspensive □ No

-2. Average processing time for the appeal boo dy to make a decision: 3 months
+2. Average processing time for the appeal body to make a decision: 2-4 months

 A decision must be communicated orally to the person seeking asylum in his or her mother tongue or in another language he or she understands.
 Together with this oral communication, the decision shall also be made available to the applicant in writing, but only in Hungarian.
 The HHC's attorneys working at the transit zones and Kiskunhalas observe that most of decisions are not translated to the clients by interpreters.
 Instead the IAO uses case officers or even other clients to announce the main points of the decision.
-The justification for a decision reached is never explained to the asylum seeker.
+The justification for a decision reached is - apart from some exceptions - almost never explained to the asylum seeker.